jmeistrich/rnl-conf-2025/slides/slides.md

 When people are building a desktop app they have basically two choices: build it fully native or as a webview.

-Going fully native requires building two entirely new apps, on top of any existing web and mobile apps.
+Going fully native requires building two entirely new apps in two entirely different languages, on top of any existing web and mobile apps they already have.
 So choosing a webview app is usually the best decision, to have time to actually release desktop apps at all.

 But it's a big compromise, and it punishes us users with these mediocre web apps pretending to be desktop apps.
 -->